rakitenkogermans/forstarlab/README.md

-# Simple “To-Do List” application using React, Typescript, and Mobx
+# Simple “To-Do List” application using React, Typescript and Mobx

 This project contains the source code for the Starlab test assignment application.